jjprevite/learning/thinkful.md

 - [ ] Prep course for Data Science Bootcamp

 ## Progress
+#### February 3rd, 2018
+- worked on WDF.
+- now at 78%.
+On track to hit my goal this month.
+- did some research on Gatsby.js - thinking I want to rebuild my portfolio using it.

 #### February 2nd, 2018
 - worked on WDF.
 Reviewing jQuery
 - now at 70%